 Background and Character Check

 Each recruit must successfully undergo a thorough, comprehensive background investigation and character check, which includes a FBI fingerprint submission and polygraph.
-(The polygraph must have been administered on behalf of the sponsoring agency or another Vermont police agency within one year of entry to the Full-time Academy.)
+(The polygraph must have been administered on behalf of the sponsoring agency or another Vermont police agency within one year of entry to the Level III Academy.)
 A felony conviction or a misdemeanor conviction of a crime of moral turpitude may result in disqualification.

 View the current Curriculum Summary for the Basic Training Course for Level III Officers.

 For information on the academy's academic, performance-based curriculum and physical fitness standards contact: Executive Director Richard Gauthier.

 Written Entrance Exam